National Employment Council

 Frequently Asked Questions

-What is the main goal of a national employment council?
+what’s the main goal of a national employment council?

 The main goal of a national employment council is to promote harmonious industrial relations, protect the rights and interests of both employers and employees, and ensure compliance with national labor laws and standards.